Complete 2026 GuideUpdated Monthly

 • Notify bank of travel

-Download My Planning Checklist
+Download the Planning Checklist

 Same checklist I use before every Japan trip, packaged for quick download.